 To design and visualize the software system artifacts, the standard language used is the UML.
 The relationship between the different objects is described by the class diagram, which ensures the design and analysis of an application and views it in its static form.
 Being the most important UML diagram, the class diagram consists of class, attributes, and relationships, which are its essential elements.
 To get an idea of the application structure, the class diagram is used, which helps in reducing the maintenance time.

-This article has been a guide to What is a class diagram.
-Here we discuss the basic concepts with relationship and different type of class diagram.
+This article has been a guide to Class Diagram.
+Here we discuss the basic concepts with relationships and different type of class diagram.
 You can also go through our other suggested articles to learn more –